rails/rails/guides/source/upgrading_ruby_on_rails.md

 ### Gemfile

-Make the following changes to your +Gemfile+.
+Make the following changes to your `Gemfile`.

 ```ruby
 gem 'rails', '= 3.2.2'